rancher/k3k/docs/cli/k3kcli_policy_create.md

 ### Options

 ```
+      --annotations stringArray   Annotations to add to the policy object (e.g. key=value)
   -h, --help                      help for create
+      --labels stringArray        Labels to add to the policy object (e.g. key=value)
       --mode string               The allowed mode type of the policy (default "shared")
 ```

 ### Options inherited from parent commands